Our National Capital is becoming an attractive destination, thanks to a swathe of new design hotels, writes Quentin Long.

 The hotel room is similarly furnished, but in miniature.
 The queen-sized bed is cramped next to a desk under the large flat-screen TV and a table with two chairs is similarly crammed in the corner.
 The bathroom is similar, with that lovely rainwater shower head.
 However the shower recess is so small that opening and closing the shower door floods the bathroom floor.
 Why can’t hotels of any star rating seem to get this consistently right?
 The balcony is so ridiculously small it seems like a waste of time – although in the height of summer access to fresh air may come as a relief.

 If it weren’t for this review we would have bypassed the kiosk and headed to the Civic for breakfast.
 Our kindly kiosk attendant probably wished they were there too.
 The coffees are served in takeaway cups and the muesli constitutes a miniature Kellogg’s box accompanied by a small carton of long-life milk.
 It’s awkward and peculiar for four guests to sit in a vast and empty atrium on a Saturday morning, amongst a dozen empty tables in a brand-new four-and-a-half star hotel, sipping takeaway coffee and toasted pre-prepared ham and cheese croissants.

 The booking process was a surprise, too.
-When called to enquire if the travel cot and associated accoutrements of infant travel would be okay, the helpful phone assistant offered a further discounted rate to the online Wotif rate.
+When called to inquire if the travel cot and associated accouterments of infant travel would be okay, the helpful phone assistant offered a further discounted rate to the online Wotif rate.
 It always pays to call direct.

 “A comfortable, confident and competent affordable hotel in Canberra where all the important bits are done well and not much of the other details.”